CtrlKing/OVMV/README.md

 * ✔ Dynamic shape detection
 * ✔ Stateful model detection
 * ✔ Beam search control input detection
-* ✔ Automatic model compilation with device info
+* ✔ Automatic model compilation and info output

 ### 🔍 Core Highlight
 **It doesn’t just show “what the parameters are” — it explains “what they are used for”.** This is the key feature that sets it apart from simple model info dumpers.